|Nutritional Guidelines (per serving)|

 - 2 pounds boneless, skinless chicken breasts

-- Preheat the broiler.
+Preheat the broiler.
 Line a rimmed baking sheet with foil and spray it with nonstick spray.
-Broil the chicken for about 5 minutes on each side, until nicely browned and cooked though.
+Broil the chicken for about 5 minutes on each side, until nicely browned and cooked through.
 Slice and serve hot with rice.